A Simple and Approximately Optimal Mechanism for an Additive Buyer: Main Result: Revenue Bounds for a Single Buyer

 Combining Propositions \ref{prop:maxTail} and \ref{prop:maxCore} with Lemma \ref{lem:easy} yields Theorem \ref{thm:main}.
-To our knowledge, the best known lower bound on $\max\{\SRev, \BRev\}$ vs. $\Rev$ is $1.05$, provided by an example in~\cite{DaskalakisDT13}.
-The example has two items with $D_1 = U\{1,2\}$ and $D_2 = U\{1,3\}$, with $\Rev = 2.625$, $\SRev = 2.5$, and $\BRev = 2.25$.
-It is an interesting open question to close the gap between $1.05$ and $6$, either by tightening our analysis or providing better lower bounds.
+Our analysis was improved to provide a bound of 5.2 in~\cite{MaS15}.~\cite{Rubinstein16} provides a construction $D$ (with $m =1$) such that $\max\{\SRev(D),\BRev(D)\} = (1/2+o(1))\cdot \Rev(D)$ (proving the analysis cannot be improved beyond a bound of $2$).
+It is an interesting open question to further narrow the gap between $2$ and $5.2$.